reeshuffled/reeshuffled.github.io/_posts/2025-06-14-Asexuality-and-Pleasure.md

 * If you're generally interested in sex but it only starts to occur with people you are emotionally connected with, you're probably demisexual.
 * If you're interested in sex but the people seem kind of interchangeable, then you might be asexual (but sex-seeking).
     * [Sexual inclination spectrum]({% post_url 2024-02-20-Sexual-activity-inclination-spectrum %})
+* If you want to give to and/or receive from sexual pleasure for a specific person, then I think that is sexual attraction.
+    * Sexual arousal is distinct from sexual desire!
+You could be aroused by someone (physiological) without actually desiring pleasure from them.

 If you're not sure about if you want sexual pleasure, this is not a suggestion to go out and try having sex to see what happens.
 * For one, this is harmful rhetoric that has been levied toward asexuals for forever.